Paneer Tikka Masala

 Whether or not you’ve tried paneer, I truly hope you will give this Tikka Masala recipe a chance.
 It’s deeply flavorful, healthy, and packed with veggies and lean protein.
 If you don’t cook Indian food regularly, it will also breathe new life and excitement into your weekly dinner routine.

 To further its case, Paneer Tikka Masala is also an excellent excuse to buy naan, a super fluffy and delicious Indian flatbread that you can find in most grocery stores.
 (Ali also has a homemade naan recipe if you want to try making it from scratch.)

 As far as finding paneer: I was able to locate it in a suburb of Milwaukee, so I have faith that you will be able to track it down.
 Start with any Indian grocery store or deli, move to other ethnic grocery stores, and lastly, check specialty grocers.
 You could even try calling an Indian restaurant to see if they have any ideas.
-If you are feeling particularly ambitious, you could even try making your own homemade paneer (this recipe looks promising).
+If you are feeling particularly ambitious, you could even try making your own.
+Toni has a homemade paneer recipe that looks wonderful.

 Paneer Tikka Masala

 An easy, healthy recipe for the popular Indian dish Paneer Tikka Masala.
 A rich, filling vegetarian meal that anyone can make at home!

 Cook Time: 25 minutes

 - 12 ounces paneer*, cut into 3/4-inch cubes

 - 2 teaspoons minced garlic (about 1 large clove)

 - 3/4 teaspoon kosher salt